CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 mathjax: true
 ---

-In this article, we focus on explaining Transformer model's behavior, i.e., on which input features the Transformer model uses to make output (classification) decisions.
+In many applications, we not only need the classification result from Transformer, but also need to explain the model's behavior: how Transformer makes decisions, which input features the Transformer model uses to make output (classification) decisions, or the contribution of input features to Transformer output.
+This requires us to explore Explainability in Transformer.

-We first discuss the most popular method -- Attention-based method, including Raw Attention, Attenion Rollout and its variant, and then talk about applying the explanation method in CNN to Transformer.
+So in this blog, we'll focus on explaining Transformer model's behavior.
+We first discuss the most popular method -- the Attention-based method, which is applicable to both Vision and Language models.
+And then we'll talk about some special methods for explaining the Vision model (Vision Transformer ) -- applying the explanation method in CNN to Transformer.

 ### 1. Attention-based method
 #### 1.1 Raw attention